Environmental health: Outdoor air quality

 Air pollution is globally responsible for over 6.5 million deaths each year, as of 2022.
 Air pollution is often a risk-factor for diseases like lung cancer, respiratory infections, asthma, heart disease, and other forms of respiratory-related illnesses.
 Reducing air pollution, and thus developing air quality, has been found to decrease adult mortality.

 A Mumbai factory releasing air pollution.

 Common products responsible for emissions include road traffic, energy production, household combustion, aviation and motor vehicles, and other forms of pollutants.
 These pollutants are responsible for the burning of fuel, which can release harmful particles into the air that humans and other living organisms can inhale or ingest.

 Air pollution is associated with adverse health effects like respiratory and cardiovascular diseases, cancer, related illnesses, and even death.
 The risk of air pollution is determined by the pollutant's hazard and the amount of exposure that affects a person.
 For example, a child who plays outdoor sports will have a higher likelihood of outdoor air pollution exposure than an adult who tends to spend more time indoors, whether at work or elsewhere.
-Environmental health officials work to detect individuals who are at higher risks of consuming air pollution, detect risk factors present in communities, work to decrease overall community exposure.
+Environmental health officials work to detect individuals who are at higher risk of exposure to air pollution, detect risk factors present in communities, and work to decrease overall community exposure.